Jasonm137/LivingThought/README.md

    - **Contribution**: Stresses the importance of each entity's role and impact within the larger system.

 ## Fundamentals of Living Thought

+The following is the very foundation and basics in which the theory relies on, using the field, and its subsequent skill to help our understanding and impact on entities.
+The fundamental fields are the essential foundation in which the theory is build on.
+They are a sent of six rules used for analysis and understanding as well as for a clear guidance on what the future has in store.
+They serve as the most important and essential components or materials that entities are built upon.

 1. **Mathematics – Explanation**: Lays the groundwork for logical reasoning and the structured analysis of entities.
    - **Foundational Mathematics**: Basic mathematical concepts that form the basis of more complex theories.